ArthurZey/arthurzey.github.io/_pages/tag_about.md

 I love children, and I can't wait to be a dad.

-I'm a product manager for the [Alexa Voice Service Device SDK](https://developer.amazon.com/en-US/alexa/devices/alexa-built-in/development-resources/sdk){:target="&lowbar;blank"} for Amazon.
+I'm a product manager for the [Alexa Device SDK](https://developer.amazon.com/en-US/alexa/devices/alexa-built-in/development-resources/sdk){:target="&lowbar;blank"} for Amazon.

-I grew up in Los Angeles, and I live in the San Francisco Bay Area.
+I grew up in Los Angeles, and my home base is still technically the San Francisco Bay Area.
 But I'm in Denver to ride out COVID-19...at the very least...

 ## Random Tidbits